Keith-S-Thompson/fizzbuzz-polyglot/README.md

 `fizzbuzz.b` is not tested with an actual B compiler; see that file for details.

+As of Mon 2015-09-07, all tests pass on Linux Mint 17.2 *except* `fizzbuzz.mod` (Modula-2); I have so far been unable to install the compiler.

 I'm keeping an informal list of languages I intend to add in [TODO.md](https://github.com/Keith-S-Thompson/fizzbuzz-polyglot/blob/master/TODO.md).